elhamjahani/my-pro/README.md

 eventually we have numbers from 1 - 10 in random order.

-for running the task we can download file solution2.sh and move it to your server (and path PATH)
+for running the script we can download file solution2.sh and move it to your server (and path PATH)
 ```
 cd PATH_OF_FILE
 bash solution2.sh